HackYourFuture/Assignments/1-JavaScript/Week3/README.md

 1. Complete the function named `giveCompliment`as follows:

-   - It should take a single argument: `name`.
+   - It should take a single parameter: `name`.
    - Its function body should include a variable that holds an array, `compliments`, initialized with 10 strings.
 Each string should be a compliment, like `"great"`, `"awesome"` and so on.
    - It should randomly select a compliment from the array.
-   - It should return the string _"You are `compliment`, `name`!"_, where `compliment` is a randomly selected compliment and `name` is the name that was passed as the function's argument.
+   - It should return the string _"You are `compliment`, `name`!"_, where `compliment` is a randomly selected compliment and `name` is the name that was passed as argument to the function.

 2. Call the function three times, giving each function call the same argument: your name.
 Use `console.log` each time to display the return value of the `giveCompliment` function to the console.